tp-1000/LiveLoad/README.markdown

+## Currently underdevelopment.
+Come back soon or step through commits for working version.
+Status -- Should have made another branch, proof of concept done, now reworking project.
 #### A simple server that provides basic live-reloading

 1) From commandline run and pass directory to watch
        `$java -jar LiveLoad-1.0.0.jar  aProject/dir/`